nagadakos/nagadakos.github.io/_posts/2018-09-23-dropout-effect-discussion.md

 *Figure2: Keras and PyTorch with NO Dropout layers: Accuracy vs Epochs curves*

 The results are summarized in Table 1.
-Testing was done by averaging over 1000 iterations of testing the networks on the test set.
+Testing was done by averaging the results over 10 iterrations of 100 epochs.
 Notice the difference of the Standard Deviations between Drop and No-Drop approaches.
 It turns out that we can depend on a network with Dropout Layers to be consistently better that one that does not!